-A Malta Retirement Programme is applicable to pensioners in receipt of periodic pension income.
-Such pension income must constitute at least 75% of the pensioner's chargeable income in Malta, and such pension must be received in Malta.
-A number of other statutory conditions apply in order to be eligible for the said programme.
-Again, under this programme, foreign-source remitted income is taxed at 15%, subject to a minimum tax liability of EUR 7,500 per annum and an additional EUR 500 per each dependent, per annum.
-This Programme includes third country nationals.
+- A Malta Retirement Programme is applicable to pensioners in receipt of periodic pension income. - Pension income must constitute at least 75% of the pensioner's chargeable income in Malta, and such pension must be received in Malta. - A number of other statutory conditions apply in order to be eligible for the said programme. - Foreign-source remitted income is taxed at 15%, subject to a minimum tax liability of EUR 7,500 per annum and an additional EUR 500 per each dependent, per annum. - This Programme includes third country nationals.